≡ Menu

 Egg bowl.
 Pexels Images.

-This article provides an overview of Walmart U.S. segment’s revenue, including a detailed breakdown by merchandise category.
+This article provides an overview of Walmart U.S. segment’s revenue and profit margin, including a detailed breakdown by merchandise category.

 The revenue figures are derived from the segment’s net sales revenue, also referred to as merchandise sales revenue.